 In 1883, the Village Improvement Association of Green Cove Springs, FL was formed from 18 women’s groups.
 By 1891, the Housekeeper’s Club of Coconut Grove, FL had formed.
+On February 21, 1895, the Florida Federation of Women’s Clubs (FFWC) was formed.
 In 1898 the General Federation of Women’s Clubs accepted the Florida Federation as a state federation.

 GFWC Florida has a rich history of making an impact in communities across our state.
 In the late 1800’s and early 1900’s, clubwomen worked diligently to create and support traveling libraries, assist the Seminole Indians and protect Florida’s roadways by ensuring farmers put cows behind fences.
 In 1904 GFWC Florida clubwomen helped found Royal Palm Park, which is now known as the Everglades.
 They received a grant to help pay the salary of the forest ranger.